 Second Year Scholar’s Project: CTLH Complex

 "I like to understand the root cause for things that happen.
-The purpose of this project was to understand whether the overexpression of particular proteins
+The purpose of this project was to understand whether the overexpression of particular proteins cause apoptosis, the initiation of cell death, which could offer meaningful insight into efforts to cause death among cancerous cells."

 Leadership: VP, External Relations for the Regional HIV/AIDS Connection